darren-reddick/go-apigw-webchat/README.md

 ### :wrench: Provisioning the websocket service in AWS

-A make target has been configured to build the binaries and deploy to AWS using the serverless framework. **The AWS IAM credentials for deploying should be set up in the environment to do this.**
+A make target has been configured to build the binaries and deploy to AWS using the serverless framework.
+This will deploy to a stage named **poc**.
+Other stages can be configured with the serverless definition file: serverless.yml

+**The AWS IAM credentials for deploying should be set up in the environment to do this.**

 **WARNING**: This will deploy the following resources to AWS which will incur costs:
 - APIGateway websocket API
 - Dynamodb table
 - Lambda functions

-AWS IAM authentication for the API is now supported - to enable this see the **Authentication** section below.

 ```
 make deploy